PennyLaneAI/pennylane/doc/introduction/circuits.rst

 .. note::

-    Some devices, such as hardware chips, may have a fixed number of wires, which the length of the iterable of labels must match.
+    Some devices, such as hardware chips, may have a fixed number of wires.
+    The iterable of labels passed to the device's ``wires`` argument must match this expected number of wires.

 .. _intro_vcirc_qnode: